MicrosoftDocs/biztalk-docs/biztalk/technical-guides/optimizing-filegroups-for-the-databases1.md

  This section describes the steps that can be followed to manually add files to the MessageBox database.
 In this example three filegroups are added and then a file is added to each filegroup to distribute the files for the MessageBox across multiple disks.
 In this example, the steps are performed on both SQL Server 2005 and SQL Server 2008.

 > [!NOTE]
->  For purposes of the performance testing done for this guide, filegroups were optimized through the use of a script which will be published as part of the [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] Performance Optimizations Guide.
+>  For purposes of the performance testing done for this guide, filegroups were optimized through the use of a script which will be published as part of the BizTalk Server Performance Optimizations Guide.
 The steps below are provided for reference purposes only.

 ### Manually adding files to the MessageBox database on SQL Server 2005 or SQL Server 2008
  **Follow these steps to manually add files to the MessageBox database on [!INCLUDE[btsSQLServer2005](../includes/btssqlserver2005-md.md)] or [!INCLUDE[btsSQLServer2008](../includes/btssqlserver2008-md.md)]:**